 - Advising on the business debt restructuring and negotiating with creditors

-- Advising on the latest methods of improving cash-flow from due invoices
+- Advising on the latest methods of improving cash-flow from due invoices such as invoice finance

 - Advising on staffing levels and obtaining the best from staff